 6. Add Responsiveness

-In 2018, most American consumers spend more than three hours a day on mobile media devices.
+The average American consumer spends roughly four and a half hours a day on mobile media devices.
 One key factor to focus on for your navigation bar is making it responsive to mobile devices.
 While a horizontal navigation bar that stretches across the page works well for a desktop browser, this does not translate well for the average mobile user.

 It’s much smarter to provide different navigation bars for different devices to create the best and most streamlined look possible for each user.
 This type of custom experience prevents the user from bouncing away from a page that isn’t meeting their needs.